sagemath/trac_to_gh/Issue 7891.md

 ```
 Assignee: tbd

-Packages for sip, PyQt4 and QScintilla2. sip is a required library for the other ones.
-PyQt4 allows to call Qt libraries from Python and Sage code, using the system-wide Qt installation.
-QScintilla2 is a plug-in for text input with syntax highlighting.
+Package for QScintilla2 - QScintilla2 is a plug-in for text input with syntax highlighting.
 Current files are in experimental packages and in http://sourceforge.net/projects/lorienlabs/files/ .

 Issue created by migration from https://trac.sagemath.org/ticket/7891